learogue/csRNAseq_project/README.md

 ## Main Menu Options

 At the beginning, a window appear and show folders in Processing.
-Here, you can create a folder or select an existing folder to save procssing files for a better tracability.
+Here, you can create a folder or select an existing folder to save processing files for a better tracability.
+(More details in the tutorial folder)

 1. **Smart-seq2**
 2. **10X**